 - Health care expenditures amounted to \$1,225 per person in 1981.
 42.7 percent of these dollars came from public funds.
-The government has recognized the medical cost problem since the early 1970's, but recognition of the problem has not brought about agreement on the solution. - Many of you have heard me comment that this is the year of the physician.
-In a sense that is true, although clearly much of our time so far has been spent on hospital reimbursement. - o In 1982, through the Tax Equity and Fiscal Responsibility Act, we asked that cost savings be borne by all parties to the medicare program--hospitals, doctors, and beneficiaries.
+The government has recognized the medical cost problem since the early 1970's, but recognition of the problem has not brought about agreement on the solution. - o In 1982, through the Tax Equity and Fiscal Responsibility Act, we asked that cost savings be borne by all parties to the medicare program-hospitals, doctors, and beneficiaries.
 However, because we felt that cost savings imposed on physicians could all too easily translate into a burden on beneficiaries, most physicians were not affected by the changes we made.
 So in that sense, physicians represent an opportunity for additional cost savings for 1984.
-Indeed, we are committed to examining physician reimbursement in detail--seeking out changes that result in savings without reducing access to care or unreasonably increasing out-of-pocket expenses for beneficiaries.
+Indeed, we are committed to examining physician reimbursement in detail-seeking out changes that result in savings without reducing access to care or unreasonably increasing out-of-pocket expenses for beneficiaries.